Dotagoodgogo/Map_Project/README.md

 ## Some features
 The majority of the project is made by triangle strips and triangle-fan.
-The procedure seems pretty easy, but I need to set a bunch of parameters such as vertices, normal, and texture mapping, which are really time-consuming; meanwhile, the project is based on project 6.
+The procedure seems pretty easy, but I need to set a bunch of parameters such as vertices, normal, and texture mapping, which are really time-consuming; meanwhile, the project is based on project phong lighting, object movement, and texture mapping.
 I keep the lights but make them a little bit blue which represents my childhood has gone and have grown up.
 Furthermore, since the project is based on project 6.
 All keys which can access in project 6 also can access in the final project.
 I didn’t add any keys beyond project